 Consider a Destination Wedding

-Just remember, the more remote the wedding venue you choose, in Samoa for example, the smaller the pool of local wedding vendors (e.g. celebrants, bands, florists, etc.) to choose from.
+Just remember, the more remote the wedding venue you choose, in Samoa for example, the smaller the pool of local wedding vendors (celebrants, bands, florists, etc.) to choose from.
 Check on tourism websites for any major events that might mean there’s a shortage of beds for visitors, and check the WHO and CDC for warnings against risks like Zika virus if you expect pregnant family and friends to attend.

 Ask Married Friends for their Favourite Wedding Vendors (and ask them for help)